c3inspire/c3inspire.github.io/_posts/2013-09-15-c3-meme-contest.md

 But wait – there more!

 New memes will be put up daily from Monday to Thursday both this week and next week!

-Remember also to apply for the C3 Conference before Sep 26th at http://c3inspire.com/application/ and Unlock Your Potential (in addition to your awesome picture taking, contest winning, Facebook using skills)
+Remember also to apply for the C3 Conference before Sep 26th and Unlock Your Potential (in addition to your awesome picture taking, contest winning, Facebook using skills)

 Happy contesting everyone!!